MIAUSEproject-founderKJ/govern/README.md

 # govern
   Personal idea on how to govern.
 Firstly built on UTC+8 28 december 2023.

-BIG CORPORATE:
+ORGANIZATION:
-  A) BUSINESS/CAPITAL oriented corporate
+  A) BUSINESS/CAPITAL oriented
-  B) NGO/non-profit oriented corporate
+  B) NGO/non-profit oriented
-  C) Social media oriented corporate
+  C) Social media oriented

 sectors:
-  1)finance/economy of individual vs authority vs big corporate
+  1)finance/economy/tax of individual vs authority vs organization
-  2)authority control vs individual vs big corporate freedom
+  2)power&freedom of speech, self-defense of authority vs individual vs organization
   3)education
-  4)military power
+  4)military power and restrictions against it
+  5)execution by government officers including army
+  6)fundamental belief of people
+  7)laws
+  8)NGO and social media
+  9)enforcement of laws and regulations